-PSSap members are generally covered from day one with lifePLUS auto.
-As a new PSSap member you're generally placed in this option automatically, so you can worry about one less thing and get on with the things that matter to you.
+PSSap Customers are generally covered from day one with lifePLUS auto.
+As a new PSSap Customer you're placed in this option automatically, subject to age-based and account-balance conditions, so you can get on with the things that matter to you.

 If you're eligible, lifePLUS auto cover includes: